chenxingqiang/llm-course-chen/notebooks/md/lesson_5.md

 These optimizations can significantly reduce training time and resource usage.

-## 7. Conclusion: Leveraging Your LLM Environment
+## Summary: Leveraging Your LLM Environment

 Congratulations!
 You've now set up a comprehensive environment for LLM development.
 This setup provides you with the tools to: